The Pain Opioid Epidemic Project

 There are many reasons for focusing on the opioid epidemic to test our belief about the potential of citizen participation to address major social challenges, here are a few,

-Opioid overdoses are estimated to contribute to nearly 70,000 deaths a year, that about 91 Americans dying every day from a preventable cause.
+Opioid overdoses are estimated to contribute to over 100,000 deaths last year, that about 91 Americans dying every day from a preventable cause.

 Nearly all Americans are impacted by policies and practices associated with opioid use and related approach to the treatment of pain in the medical setting, the societal cost of addiction and its financial and legal consequences.

 The opioid epidemic is the focus of federal, state and local efforts to target various aspects of this multifactorial problem expanding billions of taxpayers dollars.

 Opioid use, from legal pain management to misuse associated with diversion, addiction, involves a complex ecosystem of stakeholders, laws, relationships, and activities that must be understood and targeted with appropriate interventions and strategies.